Editor’s note: This article is subject to change based on Centers for Disease Control and Prevention (CDC) recommendations.

 For this reason, the Centers for Disease Control and Prevention (CDC) recently recommended more doses of COVID-19 vaccines for groups.

 - People 12 and older can receive a booster dose of the COVID-19 vaccine.

 - People five and older who are moderately to severely immunocompromised can receive an additional primary dose of the COVID-19 vaccine.

 People who are immunosuppressed

-On Aug.
-13, 2021, CDC announced recommendations for an additional dose of mRNA COVID-19 vaccine (Pfizer-BioNTech and Moderna) for individuals 12 years and older who are moderately to severely immunocompromised because they may not have received adequate protection from their initial two-dose vaccine series.
+CDC recommends an additional primary dose of mRNA COVID-19 vaccine (Pfizer-BioNTech or Moderna) 28 days after the completion of the initial series.
+Individuals 5 years and older who are moderately to severely immunocompromised are eligible (individuals 5-17 can only receive Pfizer).
+This group is eligible for this additional primary dose because they may not have received adequate protection from their initial two-dose vaccine series.

 This includes people who have:

 - Been receiving active cancer treatment for tumors or cancers of the blood.